Additional PSHE Topics

 Covid 19, Schools and Supporting Their Communities

-We know that hygiene is going to be a very high priority for your return to school, and so we have collated a number of resources that you might want to use in school.
+We know that hygiene is a very high priority for your return to school, and so we have collated a number of resources that you might want to use.
 This includes posters, videos, and downloadable resources for various ages, and includes some SEND resources.

-For primary schools there is a great new book: “Coronavirus – A Book for Children" has been illustrated by Axel Scheffler (of “The Gruffalo” fame!) and is downloadable for free.
+For primary schools there is a great new book: “Coronavirus – A Book for Children".
+This has been illustrated by Axel Scheffler (of “The Gruffalo” fame!) and is downloadable for free.
 It includes a section on hand washing and hygiene generally, and there is also a free audio book.

 NHS UK Hand washing video and song